 As a University looking to the future, we aim to develop our approach around environmental sustainability and provide our students and staff with opportunities to help tackle environmental issues through volunteering opportunities, operational changes or their own research.
 By engaging our students, local communities and partner organisations in such initiatives, we can make a meaningful contribution to both our local and global environment.

 There are a variety of projects taking place, which you can get involved in; from our edible campus project, to walk/cycle to work days or the annual ‘Brayford Pool clean-up’ day.
-You can read more about these projects and opportunities to get involved here.

 Standards are Important